mwihoti/mwihoti/README.md

 # About Me <br>
 Hi, I’m <b>Mwihoti</b>
 <br>
-Highly motivated fullstack Developer with a passion for building reliable, efficient, and user-centric applications.
-I specialize in using React and Next.js to craft smooth and responsive user interfaces.<br>
+Highly motivated Full-Stack Developer with a passion for creating reliable, efficient, and user-centric applications.
+I specialize in building smooth and responsive user interfaces using React and Next.js, coupled with backend expertise in Python for web development.
+I also have experience in Machine Learning and AI, leveraging data-driven solutions to solve real-world problems.
+Additionally, I have a strong understanding of Web3 technologies and enjoy building decentralized applications (dApps) that harness the power of blockchain to create innovative and secure solutions.<br>